1 Corinthians Chapter Seven

 Paul reminds us that it is better to remain single and focused on the things of God.
 But, it is also good to obey God and marry if He has not given you the ability to resist the temptation.

-A woman is bound to her husband as long as he lives.
-But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord.
-In my judgment, she is happier if she stays as she is - and I think that I too have the Spirit of God.
+A wife is bound to her husband as long as he lives, but if the husband dies she is free to marry anyone she wishes, provided he is a believer in the Lord.
+However, in my opinion, she will be happier if she remains unmarried, and in saying this I think I have God's Spirit.

 Paul explains the freedom that is in Christ concerning marriage and then gives us his opinion regarding a widow.
 We notice that he is not laying down hard and fast rules and condemning those who remarry.
 Instead, he is giving his opinion ("In my judgment") based on the experience he had of losing his wife.